-The ways you can't control your body don’t just apply to all the disgusting things going on inside your stomach - the never ending saga of chaos also applies to your brain.
-You may think that you can boss your noggin around, but with the amount of random neurons firing off in that big grey mass you call your think box there’s no way to know what it’s going to do next.
-After reading about the things in your body you can't control, you should worship at the temple of your strange body, reveling in the fact that it is a complicated system that’s constantly teetering on the brink of destruction.
-The only other way to handle this information is running into the night screaming and trying to rip off your flesh – something you may actually want to do after reading a few of these pieces of information.
+The ways you can't control your body don't just apply to all the disgusting things going on inside your stomach - the never-ending saga of chaos also applies to your brain.
+You may think that you can boss your noggin around, but with the number of random neurons firing off in that big grey mass you call your think box, there's no way to know what it's going to do next.
+After reading about the things going on in your body you can't control, you should worship at the temple of your strange body, reveling in the fact that it is a complicated system that's constantly teetering on the brink of destruction.
+The only other way to handle this information is running into the night screaming and trying to rip off your flesh - something you may actually want to do after reading a few of these pieces of information.

 Urine Is Constantly Brewing In Your Body

 It doesn't matter if you work in a bank, if you're the CEO of a rising startup, or if you work on a farm, your first (and main) job in this world is as a giant brewing mechanism for urine.
-Your entire body is built to filter liquid through your kidneys, nephrons, and glomeruluses (glomeruli?) and differentiate the bits of liquid that can be filtered into your bloodstream from the ones that are toxins.
-The latter get to fill your bladder with delicious, smelly urine.
-All you home brewers out there should be very excited about this prospect.
+Your entire body is built to filter liquids through your kidneys, nephrons, and glomerulus - and differentiate the bits of liquid that can be filtered into your bloodstream from the ones that are toxins.

 Sebum Is Pouring Out Of Your Face

 Sebum, an oily secretion of the sebaceous glands, is basically the oil that's coming out of all of your pores all of the time on a daily basis.
 No matter what you're doing, you're always covered in a thin layer of sebum that's keeping your skin moist and shiny.
 If you've got too much sebum, you might get some errant acne, but if you've got just the right amount, you're probably a beautiful human that everyone despises (it's the truth).
 There's really nothing you can do about your greasy skin.